Calculate Square Feet To Cubic Yards

 What is Square Footage?

 Square footage is a two-dimensional measurement representing the area of a surface.
 It is calculated by multiplying the length of a space by its width.
 The result is expressed in square feet (sq ft or ft²).
-For example, a room that is 10 feet long and 12 feet wide has a square footage of 120 square feet (10 ft x 12 ft = 120 sq ft).
+As an example, a room that is 10 feet long and 12 feet wide has a square footage of 120 square feet (10 ft x 12 ft = 120 sq ft).
 Square footage is commonly used to measure the size of rooms, houses, yards, or any flat surface.
 It provides a simple way to quantify the area you're working with when dealing with flooring, roofing, painting, or landscaping projects where coverage is the primary concern.

 What is a Cubic Yard?